France Muhammad cartoon row: What you need to know | DW | 27.10.2020

 France has since issued a warning to its citizens in Turkey to exercise "great vigilance" due to the "local and international" context and to avoid any gathering or demonstration in public places.

-Saudi Arabia, the birthplace of Islam, said it rejected "offensive" images of any of Islam's prophets.
-"The Kingdom of Saudi Arabia rejects any attempts to link Islam with terrorism, and denounces cartoons offensive to the Prophet Muhammad or any of the other prophets," a Foreign Ministry official said in a statement.
+Saudi Arabia,the birthplace of Islam, has said it rejected "offensive" images of any of Islam's prophets.
+"The kingdom of Saudi Arabia rejects any attempts to link Islam with terrorism, and denounces cartoons offensive to the Prophet Muhammad or any of the other prophets," a Foreign Ministry official said in a statement.
 Social media users in Saudi Arabia and the United Arab Emirates have called for a boycott of French supermarket giant Carrefour.

 Traders in Jordan, Kuwait and Qatar have removed French goods from store shelves, while Qatar University has canceled French culture week.